 1. DO: Incorporate Other Marketing Tools

-Is your practice starting a direct mail postcard campaign or do you distribute monthly newsletters?
+Is your practice starting a direct mail postcard campaign, or do you distribute monthly newsletters?
 Snap a link to your website where people can add their mailing address.
 Does your practice have an upcoming promotion or sale?
 Tell patients to take a screenshot of your snap to redeem the special discount or offer.
-Whenever appropriate, include your Facebook name, Twitter handle, or website address in your snap chats to give followers the ability to access more important information.
+Whenever appropriate, include your Facebook name, Twitter handle, or website address in your Snapchat chats to allow followers to access more critical information.

 2. DON’T: Post Long Stories

 There are over 1 billion Snapchat stories viewed every single day.
-In order to ensure that yours is memorable and effective, you should keep your stories as short as possible while still being interesting and informative.
-With millennials making up 73% of the Snapchat user population, using your account as a vehicle for entertainment while also providing simple, fun information is important.
+To ensure that yours is memorable and effective, keep your stories as short as possible while still being interesting and informative.
+With millennials making up 73% of the Snapchat user population, using your account as a vehicle for entertainment and providing simple, fun information is essential.

-One of Snapchat’s greatest features is its ability to engage with followers.
+One of Snapchat’s most outstanding features is its ability to engage with followers.
 Don’t miss an opportunity to engage with patients by asking them to send snaps back to you.
-You can add your favorites to your story by taking a screenshot of any favorite photo messages you receive, saving them to your iPad or iPhone, taking a photo of the photo and then adding it to your story.
+You can add your favorites to your story by taking a screenshot of any favorite photo messages you receive, saving them to your iPad or iPhone, taking a photo of the photo, and then adding it to your story.

 5. DO: Add Music to Your Stories

-Adding music to your stories helps to make your video more interesting and fun to watch.
+Adding music to your stories helps to make your video more exciting and fun to watch.
 This can be done in six quick steps:

 - Download the Spotify app if you don’t have it already.
 (Note: The free version of the app works fine.)